Python-GIS-book/site/source/part2/chapter-06/md/09-data-classification.md

 ## Rule-based classification

 Sometimes our analysis task benefits from combining multiple criteria for classifying data.
 For example, we might want to find out locations that are located outside the city center within a reasonable public transport travel time.
-We can use conditional statements to define two rules; one describing what is "outside the city center" measured as walking distance and another describing "a reasonable public transport travel time".

-In other words, we want to find grid squares where public transport travel time (column `pt_r_tt`) is less than a selected threshold value in minutes, and where walking distance (`walk_d`) is more than a selected threshold value in meters.
-If we test these rules, we can see a binary True/False result for each row of data:
+To implement this, we can use conditional statements to find grid squares where public transport travel time (column `pt_r_tt`) is less than a selected threshold value in minutes, and where walking distance (`walk_d`) is more than a selected threshold value in meters.
+Each rule will give a binary result (`True`/`False`) and we can further combine these rules to find those locations that meet both requirements.

 ```python
 # Public transport travel time less than 20 minutes